 Tendon damage (including rupture) has been reported rarely in patients receiving quinolones (eg, ciprofloxacin, ofloxacin, levofloxacin).
 Tendon rupture may occur within 48 hours of starting treatment but has also been reported several months after stopping a quinolone.
 The risk of tendon damage is increased by the concomitant use of corticosteroids.
 Quinolones are therefore contra-indicated in patients with a history of tendon disorders related to quinolone use.
 If tendonitis is suspected, the quinolone should be discontinued immediately.

 The most common tendon ruptures are discussed below.
-Achilles Tendonitis and Rupture are discussed in greater detail in a separate article.
+Achilles Tendinopathy and Rupture are discussed in greater detail in a separate article.
 Shoulder rotator cuff tears are discussed in the separate article Shoulder Pain.

 Proximal biceps tendon rupture